 Los Barrios, San Antonio’s beloved Mexican restaurant, began in 1979 with Viola Barrios, the matriarch of the Barrios family.
 After her husband passed away in a car accident, Viola needed to find a way to support herself and her three children, Teresa, Louis, and Diana.

 “She always loved cooking,” said Diana Barrios of her late mother.
-With $3,000, she started her restaurant in a rented boat garage in downtown San Antonio before buying an old Diary Queen building on Blanco in 1980, where the restaurant remains today.
+With $3,000, she started her restaurant in a rented boat garage in downtown San Antonio before buying an old Dairy Queen building on Blanco in 1980, where the restaurant remains today.
 When she first started, she had to do everything and the kids got involved from a young age.
 “Los Barrios became our home,” said Diana, who admits she and her siblings have always been surrounded by food.
 For Viola, the restaurant became her passion.

 Today, the family has added two more restaurants to their name, La Hacienda and Viola’s Ventanas, which were added in 2004 and 2013, respectively.
 At each of the three restaurants, one of Viola’s kids can always be found, a familiar face in an inviting home.
 “We are still there on a daily basis, still very connected to the business,” she said adding, “We are owners and operators.”
 Between the three children are eight grandchildren, the latter of which are lovingly called “The Board of Directors”; they’ve all worked in the restaurants at one point or another.
 It’s a family establishment through and through, and because of this, customers dining there feel like they’re home.

 On the Los Barrios family website, this quote greets visitors: “Eating together is how San Antonians celebrate family,” and indeed, San Antonio’s family-friendliness – from sports to arts to entertainment and food – is one of the many things that makes it unique.